 Full disclosure: I scored a 43 for my current company (phew), but there is definitely room for improvement.

 If you got a C or below, you might want to take some time to re-think your marketing strategy and activities.
+Go back to the areas where you scored 5 or below and think about how you can improve.

 If you'd like to discuss creating a stronger marketing strategy (and improving your brand report card score), get in touch!